AvocadoCorp/CalendarAdapter/README.md

 The color of the squares to symbolize events in calendar cells outside of the current displayed month.

+##### calendarCellBorderColor(int calendarCellBorderColor)

+The border color for the 1-pixel wide calendar cell borders.

 ##### onDateSelectedListener(OnDateSelectedListener listener)

 A listener that implements the method: